-Public-health experts have advised us that, in tandem with good health and prevention practices (e.g., masks and social distancing), using a regular testing protocol is among the best ways to mitigate spread of the virus that causes COVID-19.
+Public-health experts have advised us that, in tandem with good health and prevention practices (e.g., masks), using a regular testing protocol is among the best ways to mitigate spread of the virus that causes COVID-19.

 Regular testing also allows the University to act swiftly to identify individuals who test positive and should be quarantined and receive medical treatment, and to mitigate the spread of the virus (including through contact tracing).